Coast Guard rescues 2 stranded on Morris Island, South Carolina

-A Coast Guard Air Station Savannah helicopter crew poses for picture with two rescued jet skiers at Charleston Executive Airport in Johns Island, South Carolina, Aug.
+A Coast Guard Air Station Savannah helicopter crew rescues two jet skiers after they became stranded on Morris Island near Charleston, South Carolina, Aug.
 22, 2023.
-The jet skiers were hoisted after they became stranded on Morris Island near Charleston, South Carolina.
-U.S. Coast Guard photo, courtesy Air Station Savannah)
+The jet skiers were hoisted and safely transported to Charleston Executive Airport in Johns Island, South Carolina.
+(U.S. Coast Guard video, courtesy Air Station Savannah)

 |Date Taken: